LogicAndTrick/sledge-formats/Readme.md

             - Quake 1's gfx.wad contains a lump called "CONCHARS", which has an invalid type.
 There's special logic to handle this lump.
     - Vtf
         - **VtfFile** - The VTF format used by the Source engine.
-            - Currently supports all formats that VtfLib supports (read only, not write)
+            - Currently supports all formats that VtfLib supports
+- Sledge.Formats.Texture.ImageSharp - ImageSharp extensions to allow creation of textures
+    - Currently only supports VTF formats
 - Sledge.Formats.GameData - Game data formats used by level editors
     - Fgd - The FGD format used by Worldcraft, Valve Hammer Editor, JACK, TrenchBroom, Sledge, and other editors
         - Source 1 & 2 FGDs will load as long as they are valid, but their use is not fully tested.